zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/not-matching/README.md

-# MATCHING, MATCHES, MATCH, LIKE
+# NOT.MATCHING

 <PageHeader />

-The **MATCHING** selection operator is used to comapre a field or EVAL expression against another field, EVAL expression or literal value to check whether the "value" of the first item matches the pattern specified in the second.
+The **NOT.MATCHING** selection operator is the inverse of [MATCHING](./../matching/README.md) and is used to comapre a field or EVAL expression against another field, EVAL expression or literal value to check whether the "value" of the first item does not match the pattern specified in the second.

 ## Syntax

 ```
-field MATCHING pattern
+field NOT.MATCHING pattern
 ```

 where: